Air quality index: Australia

 Each of the states and territories of Australia is responsible for monitoring air quality and publishing data in accordance with the National Environment Protection (Ambient Air Quality) Measure (NEPM) standards.

 Each state and territory publishes air quality data for individual monitoring locations, and most states and territories publish air quality indexes for each monitoring location.

 Across Australia, a consistent approach is taken with air quality indexes, using a simple linear scale where 100 represents the maximum concentration standard for each pollutant, as set by the NEPM.
 These maximum concentration standards are:

 The air quality index (AQI) for an individual location is simply the highest of the air quality index values for each pollutant being monitored at that location.

-AQI bands, with health advice for each:
+There are six AQI bands, with health advice for each:

 Canada

-Air quality in Canada has been reported for many years with provincial Air Quality Indices (AQIs).
+Air quality in Canada has been reported for many years with provincial air quality indices (AQIs).
 Significantly, AQI values reflect air quality management objectives, which are based on the lowest achievable emissions rate, rather than exclusive concern for human health.
-The Air Quality Health Index (AQHI) is a scale designed to help understand the impact of air quality on health.
+The Air Quality Health Index (AQHI) is a scale designed to help understand the effect of air quality on health.
 It is a health protection tool used to make decisions to reduce short-term exposure to air pollution by adjusting activity levels during increased levels of air pollution.
 The Air Quality Health Index also provides advice on how to improve air quality by proposing a behavioral change to reduce the environmental footprint.
 This index pays particular attention to people who are sensitive to air pollution.
 It provides them with advice on how to protect their health during air quality levels associated with low, moderate, high and very high health risks.

 The AQHI provides a number from 1 to 10+ to indicate the level of health risk associated with local air quality.
 On occasion, when the amount of air pollution is abnormally high, the number may exceed 10.
 The AQHI provides a local air quality current value as well as a local air quality maximums forecast for today, tonight, and tomorrow, and provides associated health advice.